 Lempel and Ziv published a series of papers describing various compression algorithms.
 Their first algorithm was published in 1977, hence its name: LZ77.
 This compression algorithm maintains its dictionary within the data themselves.

 Suppose you want to compress the following string of text: the quick brown fox jumps over the lazy dog.
 The word ‘the ‘ occurs twice in the file so the data can be compressed like this: the quick brown fox jumps over <<lazy dog. in which << is a pointer to the first 4 characters in the string.

 In 1978, Lempel and Ziv published a second paper outlining a similar algorithm that is now referred to as LZ78.
 This algorithm maintains a separate dictionary.

 Suppose you once again want to compress the following string of text: the quick brown fox jumps over the lazy dog.
-The word ‘the’ occurs twice in the file so this string is put in an index that is added to the compressed file and this entry is referred to as *.
-The data then look like this: * quick brown fox jumps over * lazy dog.
+The sequence ‘the ‘ occurs twice so this string is put in an index that is added to the compressed file and this entry is referred to as *.
+The data then look like this: *quick brown fox jumps over *lazy dog.